brk-ozs11/IFConnect/README.md

 2. Once downloaded, locate the `.app` file in your Downloads folder.
 3. Drag the `.app` file into your Applications folder to install it.

 That's it!
-You can now launch Mac Circle from your Applications folder.
+You can now launch IFConnect from your Applications folder.

 ---